IfiemiE/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4:display the last 10 lines of /etc/passwd file
 5:display the last 10 lines of /etc/passwd file
 6:display the 3rd line of file iacta
+7:
+8:write(overwrite/create) the output of ls -la to file ls_cwd_content.